fluree/fluree-migrate/README.md

 ## Installation

+This CLI tool is written in `rust` to ensure that it is highly-performant and portable across machine types.
+As such, it can be installed on any machine that has `cargo` tooling installed.

 Ensure you have `cargo` installed on your machine.
-You can install `cargo` by following the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+Installing `cargo` is simple: just follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-> On Linux and MacOs machines, simply run the following command in your terminal:
+> On Linux and MacOs machines, you can easily install `cargo` by running the following command in your terminal:
 >
 > ```bash
 > curl https://sh.rustup.rs -sSf | sh